NuthMC/ReportSystem/README.md

 # ReportSystem
+  What is report system?
-  This plugin use for report player then it will send message to discord
+  ReportSystem it can do when you report someone it will send message to your discord.

 # how to get webhook link?
  - step 1 go to discord server you want create.